matt-FFFFFF/bookdata-api-priv/docs/coach-notes.md

 ### On defer

 The critical thing to convey here is that defer is a function that is run at the end of the current function, wherever it exits.
-This is tidier than try-catch-finally, as there are no braces to worry about.
+This is tidier than try-catch-finally, as there are no braces to worry about and it doesn't matter how the function exits.

-Although the function is executed when the current function exits, the values passed into the defer are set a the time of the defer call.
+Although the function is executed when the current function exits, the values passed into the defer are set a the time of the defer statement.
 This way we can pass in the current time when we call defer.
-When defer runs we can perform a simple ```time.Since``` calculation.
+When defer runs we can perform a simple ```time.Since``` calculation on the now in-the-past ```time.Now()``` value.

 ## Challenge 3